Lawzy93/power-play/README.md

 ### Better Pop-Up Dialogues
 - Popups are no longer web browser default one and look much more a part of the game.
 - This lays the foundations for Influence and Power View and Status Log View

+### Status Log View
+- Click on the status bar to view all previous statuses